25 Mar LVNWWDA at the World Water Day 2021 fete

 This year’s celebration will mark the 28th edition of the World Water Day with the theme being ‘Valuing Water’ which aims to recognize and consider all the benefits provided by water including economic, social and ecological dimensions.

-This year’s celebrations was low keyed following the third wave of the Covid 19 outbreak and the presidential directive on gatherings.
+This year’s celebrations was low key following the third wave of the Covid 19 outbreak and the presidential directive on gatherings.
 Only a few representatives of the Water Sector players and members of the public were allowed into the venue of the event, Kibirichi Boys High School.

-The Ministry of Water, Sanitation and Irrigation was represented at the national celebration by Mr. Kennedy Ondieki.
+The Ministry of Water, Sanitation and Irrigation was represented at the national celebration in by Mr. Kennedy Ondieki.
 Speaking during the event, Mr. Ondieki decried the destruction of water sources and catchment areas through pollution and cutting of trees.
 “While 70 percent of the Earth is covered by water,” Ondieki said, “it is still considered a precious resource because only a very small amount is freshwater and an even smaller amount is safe for human use.”